oracle/sd4j/README.md

 licenses.
 There are 1000+ compatible models available on [Hugging Face](https://huggingface.co/models?other=stable-diffusion) each of which are licensed separately, though many use a variant of the [OpenRAIL-M license](https://github.com/CompVis/stable-diffusion/blob/main/LICENSE).

-The [tokenizer onnx model](text_tokenizer/custom_op_cliptok.onnx) is taken from the [C# implementation](https://github.com/cassiebreviu/StableDiffusion/), and is available under the MIT license.
-More details on the tokenizer are available in its [README file](text_tokenizer/README.md).